Collaborate face-to-face in your meetings with Phone.com’s premium Video Conference feature.

 - Mouse over Configure

-- Find your Conference Bridge ID, then go to video.phone.com
+- Find your Conference Bridge ID (this will be the same for voice and video conferences), then go to video.phone.com

 - Enter your Name and Conference Bridge ID, then click Start Conference

 * Conference Bridge ID: All participants must use the same identification number to join.
 Circulate the number prior to your conference.